hantsy/spring6-sandbox/docs/jdbc-client.md

 > [!NOTE]
 > If you have used the [DatabaseClient](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/r2dbc/core/DatabaseClient.html) from the `spring-r2dbc` module, you should be impressed with the convenient methods provided in `DatabasClient`.
 In my opinion, the new `JdbcClient` in Spring 6.1 could be considered as a blocking variant of `DatabaseClient`.

 `JdbcClient` is located in the `spring-jdbc` module, to use it in your project, just need to create a bean using the factory method `JdbcClient.create(...)`, which accepts a `DataSource`, `JdbcTemplate` or `NamedParameterJdbcTemplate` bean as the parameters.
-If you are using Spring Boot, add `spring-boot-starter-jdbc` or `spring-boot-starter-data-jdbc` in the project dependencies, and the `JdbcClient` bean is ready for you.
+If you are using Spring Boot, add `spring-boot-starter-jdbc` or `spring-boot-starter-data-jdbc` in the project dependencies, and the `JdbcClient` bean is autoconfigured and ready at runtime.

 Let's create a Spring Boot project to demonstrate the usage of `JdbcClient`.
 Open your browser and navigate to [Spring Initializr](https://start.spring.io), generate a project using the following options.